yevrah/mac-setup/README.md

     brew install git
     ... and so on

 I preferr to instead just install from the list in packages.txt, this allows me to modify my installation library without having to touch source code.
-We'll be using xargs to build the install commands as follows:
+We'll be using xargs to build the install commands which is already in the script:

     echo "Installed from packages.txt list"
     curl -sS https://raw.githubusercontent.com/yevrah/mac-setup/master/packages.txt | xargs brew install